Arithmetic with intervals

 interval 'N' unit

-is a possibly signed integer, and unit
+represents a signed or unsigned integer, and unit

 Unit |